 - Make some giant spiders.
 This one is quick and easy.
 All you need is black construction paper (big sheets are best), scissors, and glue or tape to attach the spiders wherever you want them.
 If you’re not a Picasso, then you may also want to pick up some spider stencils, but the beauty of these giant spiders is that they’re supposed to be scary, so even if they’re not perfect, they’ll be perfect for the occasion.

-- Design your own bat-mobile.
-It may not be Batman’s first choice, but you can create a bat-mobile with some heavy duty black construction paper and bat stencils (or hand-draw your own bats).
+- Design your own batmobile.
+It may not be Batman’s first choice, but you can create a bat mobile with some heavy-duty black construction paper and bat stencils (or hand-draw your own bats).
 A wire hanger (or two) works well as the mobile base, and you can hang the bats with string or lightweight craft wire.
-If you want to go a little crazy and be Martha Stewart for a day, try this really cute version
+Here is a tutorial if you want to create a batmobile that will bring joy for years to come.

 - Make a ghost, witch, or bat grapevine wreath.
 With a plain grapevine wreath, some spray paint, a bit of felt, a black Sharpie marker or paint, glue, and some ribbon, you can make a fun (and decorative) Halloween wreath.
 Here’s a sample ghost wreath.

 If getting art and crafty is too spooky for you and your loved one, perhaps getting into the kitchen to create some treats and potions might be more entertaining and tastier during this special day.
 Baking and cooking up some frightfully tasty treats can be easy and fun and a good way to connect.
 Here are some some fun ideas: